ZerBea/hcxdumptool/README.md

 Small tool to capture packets from wlan devices.
 After capturing, upload the "uncleaned" cap here (https://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
-Convert the cap to hccapx and/or to WPA-PMKID-PBKDF2 hashline (16800) with hcxpcaptool (hcxtools) and check if wlan-key or plainmasterkey was transmitted unencrypted.
+Convert the pcapng file to WPA-PBKDF2-PMKID+EAPOL hashline (22000) with hcxpcapngtool (hcxtools) and check if wlan-key or plainmasterkey was transmitted unencrypted.